Bertrand Halperin: Work

+Honors and awards

 Halperin was elected a Fellow of the American Physical Society in 1972, a member of the American Academy of Arts and Sciences in 1981, a member of the National Academy of Sciences in 1982, and a member of the American Philosophical Society in 1990.
 In 2001, he was awarded the Lars Onsager Prize.
-In 2003, he and Anthony J. Leggett were awarded the Wolf Prize in physics.
+In 2003, he was awarded the Wolf Prize in physics for his work on "two- dimensional melting, disordered systems and strongly interacting electrons", the other half went to Anthony James Leggett.
 In 2016 he was Lise Meitner Distinguished Lecturer.

 In 2018, he was awarded the 2019 APS Medal for Exceptional Achievement in Research, for "his seminal contributions to theoretical condensed matter physics, especially his pioneering work on the role of topology in both classical and quantum systems."